-The School of Social Work at HPU offers a scholarship specifically for students in social work.
-Application forms are available through the School of Social Work office.
+SWRK at HPU offers a scholarship specifically for students in social work upon availability.
+Application forms are available through the SWRK office.

 Perkins Loan Repayment

 Students who have Perkins Loans can pay these back through work in the following types of positions: